puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `profile_base`

 Required.
 The full path to the profiles directory where the `dmgr_profile` can be found.
-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
-Defaults to "root"
+Defaults to 'root'.

 ##### `wsadmin_user`